 You're Invited to Participate!
 Application Process will be Open March 1, 2024 for the 2024/2025 Class!
 Participants in LLP are selected through a written application and personal interview procedure organized by the Selection Committee, made up of LLP graduates.
 Every effort is made to build a dynamic and economically, socially and occupationally diverse class of individuals who will contribute his or her unique attributes, background and expertise to the whole.
 Recruitment traditionally begins in April, and LLP hosts free informational receptions to allow prospective candidates to meet current class members and alumni and learn more about the program.

 When will interviews occur for LLP?
-In-person interviews will be held the week of Jun.
-5, 2023 and final class selection & notifications will be mid-July 2023.
+In-person interviews will be held in June and final class selection & notifications will be mid-July.